 Enables service providers to deploy the most efficient cloud hosting infrastructure through a combination of the highest density virtualization and the lowest cost cloud storage in one solution

 “Parallels Cloud Server with Parallels Cloud Storage is a game changer for us.
 It enables us to provide dedicated server levels of performance cost effectively, and improves service quality significantly.”

 Parallels Cloud Server combines Parallels Cloud Storage with Parallels Containers and Parallels Hypervisor to dramatically improve server reliability, performance and profitability.
 Parallels Cloud Storage allows service providers to build a reliable and highly available distributed shared storage cluster which performs similar to a SAN.
-However, Parallels Cloud Storage is much more cost effective since it uses existing unused free disk space on your current servers.
+However, Parallels Cloud Storage is much more cost effective since it uses hard drives in your current servers.
 This eliminates the need for the dedicated shared storage hardware normally required by SANs and provides the lowest cost cloud storage available.
 Parallels Cloud Server allows you to store and run Parallels virtual machines and containers, eliminate VPS downtime due to hardware failures, provide high availability servers, perform instant live migration of servers between physical hosts, and scale available storage beyond the locally available disk space.

 Parallels Cloud Server is designed for hosting providers who want to dramatically improve server availability and reliability while reducing costs.

 No, Parallels Cloud Server eliminates the need for external storage devices typically used in SANs by converting locally attached storage from multiple nodes into shared storage.

 Yes.
 Parallels Cloud Server allows you to specify the number of hypervisors and containers that you can deploy on the hardware node.